State legislative assemblies of Malaysia

+Peninsular Malaysia's State Legislative Assembly (DUN) constituencies (marked in blue border) for 2018-2023 session.

 In Malaysia, a state legislative assembly, officially Dewan Undangan Negeri (DUN), is the legislative branch of the state governments in each of the 13 Malaysian states.
 Members of a state legislative assembly comprises elected representatives from single-member constituencies during state elections through the first-past-the-post voting system.

 The assemblies have powers to enact state laws as provided for by the Constitution of Malaysia.
 The majority party in each assembly forms the state government, and the leader of the majority party becomes Menteri Besar (for states with hereditary rulers) or Chief Minister (for states without hereditary rulers) of the state.

 The state legislative assemblies are unicameral, unlike the bicameral Parliament of Malaysia.
 The hereditary rulers or Yang di-Pertua Negeri (governors) are vested with powers to dissolve their respective state legislative assemblies on the advice of the menteri besar or chief minister.
 Once dissolved, elections must be carried out within an interim period of sixty (60) days.
-Prior to 2018, state elections are previously held simultaneously with the federal parliamentary elections, with the exception of Sarawak.